 - In accordance with federal law, federal funds cannot be advanced or held in an account more than thirty (30) days.
-Federal funds must be placed in an interest bearing account, unless: - The Grantee receives less than \$120,000 in federal awards per year; - The best reasonably available interest-bearing account would not be expected to earn interest in excess of \$500 per year on federal cash balances; or - The depository would require an average or minimum balance so high that it would not be feasible within the expected federal and non-federal cash resources.
+Federal funds must be placed in an interest-bearing account, unless: - o The Grantee receives less than \$120,000 in federal awards per year; - The best reasonably available interest-bearing account would not be expected to earn interest in excess of \$500 per year on federal cash balances; or

+• The depository would require an average or minimum balance so high that it would not be feasible within the expected federal and non-federal cash resources.

 The timing and amount of federal funds requested should be as close as administratively feasible to the actual obligations.
-Pursuant to 34 CFR 74, the Grantee is required to maintain advances of federal funds in an interest bearing account with some exceptions.
-Grantees choosing to receive payments on a monthly or quarterly basis should note the following:
+The grantee is required to maintain advances of federal funds in an interest-bearing account with some exceptions.